rocky/python-control-flow/README.rst

 The collection of blocks 4, 5, and 6 are all dominated by the block region head Block 3 which has a border around it to show it is the head of a block region.

 A border is put around a block _only_ if it dominates some _other_ block.
-So while technicaly block 4 dominates, itself, and block 5 dominates itself, that fact is not interesting.
+So while technically block 4 dominates, itself, and block 5 dominates itself, that fact is not interesting.

 Colors get darker as the region is more nested.